x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 Set-ExchangeServer -Identity <Servername> -MitigationsBlocked @() After the mitigation is removed from block list, the mitigation would be reapplied by EM service in its next run.
 Admins can manually reapply a mitigation without waiting for the EM service’s next run by stopping and then restarting the EM service.
 After restart of EM service, the first run to check and apply mitigation occurs after 10 minutes.

+>!Important]
-Important: Admins should refrain from making any changes to MitigationsApplied parameter, as it is used by EM service to store and track Mitigation Status.
+>Admins should refrain from making any changes to the **MitigationsApplied** parameter, as it is used by EM service to store and track Mitigation Status.

 ## Viewing Applied and Blocked Mitigations